|Junior and Socrates|

 With 39 goals in 75 appearances for Brazil, Bebeto is the sixth highest goalscorer for his national team.
 At the 1994 World Cup, he formed a formidable strike partnership with Romário to lead Brazil to their fourth World Cup title.
 His best club career was with Deportivo La Coruna, where won the Pichichi Trophy in 1993.
 He played for Flamengo, Vasco da Gama, Cruzeiro, Botafogo, Sevilla, Toros Neza, Kashima Antlers, and Al Ittihad.

-- Dante and Júnior Baiano are from Bahai.
+-- Dante and Júnior Baiano are from Bahai.
 Dante has a wonderful career with Bayern Munich, but he was never given the chance with the national team.
-One of his caps were the semifinal matches against Germany at the WC in 2014.
-I did not drop him because of one match when everyone else on the team played poorly.
+One of Dante's caps was the semifinal matches against Germany at the World Cup Finals in 2014.
+I did not drop him because of one match when everyone else on the team also played poorly.
 I dropped him because the other center-backs had contributed more to the national team.

 -- Junior and Marinho Chagas needed no introduction.
 They both earned international recognition while playing in the World Cup Finals.